|We’re switching to Qt|

 This chapter describes the state of our stable release, which is based on GTK+.
 A major effort is underway to migrate Wireshark to Qt.
 If you would like to add a new interface feature you should use it and not GTK+.

-Wireshark is based on the GTK toolkit.
+Wireshark was initially based on the GTK toolkit.
 See http://www.gtk.org for details.
 GTK is designed to hide the details of the underlying GUI in a platform independent way.
 As GTK is intended to be a multiplatform tool, there are some drawbacks, as the result is a somewhat "non native" look and feel.

 GTK is available for many different platforms including, but not limited to: Unix/Linux, Mac OS X and Win32.
 It’s the foundation of the famous GNOME desktop, so the future development of GTK should be certain.
 GTK is implemented in plain C (as is Wireshark itself), and available under the LGPL (Lesser General Public License), making it free to used by commercial and noncommercial applications.